Just like with Apple's line of sleek products, Apple is also focusing on making its management tools intelligent and powerful.

 Select which setup steps will be shown to the user in Setup Assistant, then click Prepare.

-If asked to authenticate to update the certificate trust settings, enter your credentials and click Update Settings.
+If asked to authenticate to update the certificate trust settings, enter your current computer user login credentials and click Update Settings.

 If the device has already been prepared, you will be prompted to erase the device to continue the process.
 Click Erase.